 Rabbit Transit: Seasonal farmers market in the works

-Rabbit Transit officials want to help people with food access.
-The regional public transportation provider is working toward establishing a seasonal farmers market at its York Transfer Center.
-Jana Benscoter
+- The regional public transportation provider is currently working toward establishing a seasonal farmer’s market at its York transit center, Rabbit Transit Executive Director Richard Farr said.

 When the West York Giant store that Steve Mellott relied upon for 40 years closed earlier this year, he said he knew he had to quickly find another way of buying his groceries.
 The 62-year-old has not driven a car since 2015.